Canadian Rockies Facts

 Did you know that the lakes in the Canadian Rockies are bright blue because of glaciers?
 From soaring mountain peaks that touch a cloudless sky to tranquil alpine valleys where wildlife roams free, this stunning landscape will captivate your heart and soul.

-The Canadian Rockies offer some of the most spectacular views in the world, as well as a wealth of Canadian Rockies facts.
+The Canadian Rockies offer some of the most spectacular views in the world, and there are many fascinating Canadian Rockies facts.
 For couples seeking an unforgettable vacation experience or families searching for a memorable bonding opportunity, the Canadian Rockies offer one-of-a-kind adventures and activities.

 The travel experts at Canadian Train Vacations have spent a lot of time exploring the Canadian Rockies.